nirv-ai/docs/consul/README.md

 # ^ this new token should be set in src/.env.auto
 # need to ensure no one uses the management token
 # ^ create a admin tokens like in vault
+# TODO: create a token specifically for connect and dont reuse the same agent token
+# TODO: ^ also need modify the policy for agent tokens follow least privileges
+# TODO: or follow consul guidance and create specific intention tokens that are given to admins

 ```

 #### create gossip key & root token, sync confs and start your stack